Clairty-Digital-Twin/clarity-loop-backend/docs/README.md

 ## Important Disclaimers

-⚠️ **Research Platform**: CLARITY is designed for health insights and research applications
+⚠️ **Research Platform**: CLARITY-AI is designed for health insights and research applications
 ⚠️ **Not Medical Device**: Not FDA approved, not for medical diagnosis or treatment
 ⚠️ **Educational Use**: Consult healthcare providers for medical decisions
 ⚠️ **Data Privacy**: All processing follows privacy-first design principles